Generalized Families of QFTs: Introduction

 A classic example of a non-invertible symmetry is the $\IZ_ 2$ Kramers-Wannier (KW) duality of the $(1+1)d$ Ising model at its critical point, see e.g.~\cite{Shao:2023gho} and references therein.
 The KW symmetry is explicitly broken when the theory is deformed away from the critical point, and then the broken symmetry acts on the family of non-critical theories.
 This broken symmetry action is indeed the original Kramers-Wannier duality map away from the critical point, between the high-temperature and low-temperature phases, or $m\to -m$ in the fermion description.
 KW duality is an example of an explicitly broken, non-invertible family symmetry.

-As in the case of general symmetries, family relations can be accidental (i.e an isomorphism of low energy effective theories with different coupling constants but not of the full UV theory).
+As in the case of general symmetries, family relations can be accidental (i.e. an isomorphism of low energy effective theories with different coupling constants but not of the full UV theory).
 The nested structure of the categorical symmetry implies a necessary hierarchy of energy scales along the RG flow for accidental categorical symmetries.
 This can lead to universal inequalities on coupling constants and constraints on UV completions, see e.g. \cite{Cordova:2018cvg,Brennan:2020ehu,Choi:2022fgx,Brennan:2023kpw}.
 Similarly, emergent categorical family structure may also require the existence of a hierarchy of energy scales which can be used to give universal constraints on UV completions.

 We will discuss the anomalies of generalized/categorical families and their constraints on RG flows and the IR theory.
-We will find that the constraints on RG flows will be similar to those of higher group and non-invertible symmetries: \begin{itemize} \item Higher family anomalies, when non-trivial, imply that the IR theory either spontaneously breaks the global symmetry or has a phase transition. \item The anomalies of non-invertible family symmetries are trivialized if the anomaly coefficient satisfies an algebraic constraint similar to those derived in \cite{Apte:2022xtu,Cordova:2023bja,Damia:2023ses,Antinucci:2023ezl} \end{itemize}
+We will find that the constraints on RG flows will be similar to those of higher group and non-invertible symmetries: \begin{itemize} \item Higher family anomalies, when non-trivial, imply that the IR theory either spontaneously breaks the global symmetry or has a phase transition. \item The anomalies of non-invertible family symmetries are trivialized if the anomaly coefficient satisfies an algebraic constraint similar to those derived in \cite{Apte:2022xtu,Cordova:2023bja,Damia:2023ses,Antinucci:2023ezl}.
+If the trivializing condition is not satisfied, the non-invertible family anomaly {\it cannot} be cancelled by dressing the theory by an SPT counterterm -- i.e. it is a genuine anomaly. \end{itemize}

 As an application of these concepts, we study examples with irrelevant, categorical symmetry breaking deformations in QCD-like gauge theories in $4d$.
 The categorical symmetry is then accidental in the deep IR, and along the RG flow to the IR it can lead to a categorical family structure that constrains the RG flow's phase structure to the IR family of theories.